Upravit

 Power Apps component framework uses RESX web resources to manage the localized strings shown on any user interface.
 The resources to support localization are also registered in the resources node.

-This first tutorial does not include localization capability.
+This first tutorial doesn't include localization capability.
 Localization is included in other tutorials.

-See the Localization API sample, to learn how to localize code components using resx web resources.
+To learn how to localize code components by using resx web resources, see the Localization API sample.

 Build your code components

-After you finish adding manifest, component logic, and styling, build the code components using the command:
+After you finish adding the manifest, component logic, and styling, build the code components by using the following command:

 npm run build